VoltageSolutions/GameControllerForZwift/README.md

 ## Known Bugs

+- "Down arrow" navigates down in the UI properly but does not initiate a U-turn as it should - you have to use the menu to U-turn instead.
-- Navigation is flaky.
+- Navigation within GameControllerForZwift is flaky.
 I've disabled the backstack until I can work it out.
 - Windows 10 issues
   - Clicking around the app can highlight the entire window.
   - Dark-mode does not apply the intended color selections correctly.